Savolainen5/The-Heirs-to-Aquitania/HtA Readme + Changelog.txt

 - Improved some OOBs, added some missing ones
 - Adjusted POPs in a number of places with the above in mind
 - Added some Sephardic POPs to Aquitania and Ashkenazi to SOME of France.
 Needs more - ALWAYS
+- Transcaucasia formation decisions are only available when Railroading is off
+- Armenia will move its capital to Erivan when it loses Yerzenka
 - Lots more tweaks

 *Bugfixes*